Dates & Prices

 Day 1

 GranadaHola!
 Welcome to Nicaragua.
-Your adventure begins in the oldest city in the 'New World'.
+Your adventure begins in Granada, the oldest city in the 'New World'.
 Featuring Moorish and Andalusian architecture and oozing colonial charm, Granada is set on Lake Nicaragua’s banks and surrounded by active volcanoes.
+As your trip only spends limited time here, you might like to arrive a few days early to fully explore this very walkable city.
 Your trip starts with a welcome meeting at 6 pm at your hotel today.
-If you arrive early, why not stroll around the largest lake in Central America?
-Lake Nicaragua is the only freshwater lake that has oceanic animal life.
-Tonight, enjoy an optional group dinner with your fellow travellers.
+Then tonight, enjoy an optional group dinner with your fellow travellers.

 -